WELSH SUMMER OPEN 2023:

 • Your/your child's Club Welfare Officer

-• Weightlifting Wales Safeguarding Officers (simon.roach@weightlifting.wales or hannah.powell@weightlifting.wales)
+• Weightlifting Wales Safeguarding Officer (simon.roach@weightlifting.wales )

 • British Weight Lifting Safeguarding Officer (Sue Ward - via email: sue.ward@britishweightlifting.org or telephone: 01132 249 402.)